mlissner/michaeljaylissner.com/content/final-paper-on-metrics-of-sustainability-class.md

-Last semester I took a class at the UC Berkeley School of Business (Haas) entitled <i>Metrics of Sustainability</i>.
+Last semester I took a class at the UC Berkeley School of Business (Haas) entitled *Metrics of Sustainability*.
 It was an interesting class all in all, though frustrating at times because of the emphasis on making sustainability something that businesses will ***want*** to do.
 Our professor was a jocular fellow, though his history at large companies